k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ### II.
 Adding the TDM Setup to the LU

 - Run the **TDMLUInitBasedOnFabric** flow in order to add the TDM setup to the LU.
-This flow adds the following:
+This flow performs the following actions:

   - It adds the TDM tables to the LU schema.